-Ascension Lutheran Church follows the teaching of the Holy Scripture, firmly accepting the Bible as God’s inerrant Word, teaching and confessing the truth proclaimed by God through His Son, Jesus Christ, our Lord and Savior.
+Ascension Lutheran Church and School follows the teaching of the Holy Scripture, firmly accepting the Bible as God’s inerrant Word, teaching and confessing the truth proclaimed by God through His Son, Jesus Christ, our Lord and Savior.

 Ascension is a member of the Lutheran Church Missouri Synod.
 We are guided in our interpretation of the Scriptures by the Lutheran Confessions as contained in the Book of Concord, to which we unconditionally subscribe.